jpaldeano/go-user-api/README.md

 - I'd Hash & Salt the passwords.
 - Body fields validation, e.g, check email format or check if country is valid.

+## API Endpoints

-## API Endpoints - runs on localhost
+This API runs on localhost

 ### Add a new user